Save Big Buying DIY Project Nuts and Bolts

 It’s not a bad thing for stores to make money, and actually, they have to in order to stay in business.
 I am personally very happy that there is an Ace Hardware store close by so that when I need that one particular bolt, or pin, or clip, I can just drop in and get it.

-That being said, when I’m doing a big project, I don’t pay the jacked up prices for nuts and bolts.
-Knowing where and how to get the bolts you need is the key to saving big on the small stuff.
+That being said, when I’m doing a big project, like this trailer or gantry crane, I don’t pay the jacked up prices for nuts and bolts.
+Knowing where and how to get the fasteners you need is the key to saving big on the small stuff.

 Nuts and Bolts Purchase Example